Competition Standards and Rules

 Singles Competition and Finals

-In addition to team rankings, individual players are also ranked on win percentages in the round robin phase of the competition.
+In addition to team rankings, individual players are also ranked on winning percentages in the round robin phase of the competition.
 The top 32 men and top 16 women will be invited to advance to the singles finals preliminary rounds, usually conducted on the Saturday prior to the Big Show.
 Players must register on the day or will be disqualified.
 It is a knock out competition with players playing for the higher-ranking position.
-The highest ranked players play the lowest ranked players (1 plays 32 and 2 plays 31 etc. for men and 1 plays 16 and 2 plays 15 for girls and the second round of the men’s play-offs etc.).
-To qualify for the finals, male players must have played 12 frames in the round robin phase and women 8 frames and have won at least 60% of those frames.
-In the event of equal win percentages, the final positions will be determined by play-offs.
+The highest ranked players will play the lowest ranked players (1 plays 32 and 2 plays 31 etc. for Men and 1 plays 16 and 2 plays 15 for Ladies and the second round of the men’s play-offs etc.).
+Qualifications for the Finals are, Men 10 frames & Ladies 10 frames played in the round robin phase.
+Qualifications for the Singles are, Men 14 frames & Ladies 12 frames played in the round robin phase and have won at least 60% of the frames played.
+In the event of equal rank & winning percentage, the final positions will be determined by play-offs.

 Disciplinary and Review Arrangements